Eric Hoffer: Career

 He wrote a novel, Four Years in Young Hank's Life, and a novella, Chance and Mr. Kunze, both partly autobiographical.
 He also penned a long article based on his experiences in a federal work camp, "Tramps and Pioneers."
 It was never published, but a truncated version appeared in Harper's Magazine after he became well known.

 Hoffer tried to enlist in the U.S. Army at age 40 during World War II, but he was rejected due to a hernia.
 Instead, he began work as a longshoreman on the docks of San Francisco in 1943.
 At the same time, he began to write seriously.

 Hoffer left the docks in 1964, and shortly after became an adjunct professor at the University of California, Berkeley.
 He later retired from public life in 1970.
-“I'm going to crawl back into my hole where I started,” he said.
-“I don't want to be a public person or anybody's spokesman...
+"I'm going to crawl back into my hole where I started," he said.
+"I don't want to be a public person or anybody's spokesman...
 Any man can ride a train.
-Only a wise man knows when to get off.”
+Only a wise man knows when to get off."
 In 1970, he endowed the Lili Fabilli and Eric Hoffer Laconic Essay Prize for students, faculty, and staff at the University of California, Berkeley.

 Hoffer called himself an atheist but had sympathetic views of religion and described it as a positive force.

 He died at his home in San Francisco in 1983 at the age of 80.

 Working-class roots

 Hoffer was influenced by his modest roots and working-class surroundings, seeing in it vast human potential.
-In a letter to Margaret Anderson in 1941, he wrote:
+In a letter to Margaret Anderson in 1941, he wrote: "My writing is done in railroad yards while waiting for a freight, in the fields while waiting for a truck, and at noon after lunch.
+Towns are too distracting."
 He once remarked, "my writing grows out of my life just as a branch from a tree."
 When he was called an intellectual, he insisted that he simply was a longshoreman.
 Hoffer has been dubbed by some authors a "longshoreman philosopher."